Licensed Vocational Nurse: Occupational Outlook & Education Requirements

-The U.S. Bureau of Labor Statistics (BLS) stated that employment of LVNs was expected to increase 21% from 2008-2018, which was faster than average (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) stated that employment of LPNs and LVNs was expected to increase 25% from 2012-2022, which was faster than average (www.bls.gov).
 Much of this increase may be in response to the overall growth of healthcare services and the long-term care needs of an aging population.
-By the year 2018, more than 900,000 LVNs and LPNs were expected to be employed in the U.S. Due to a perceived lack of quality care in rural areas, LVNs who are willing to relocate to these areas may experience better job prospects.
 Because technological advancements in the industry allow many procedures to be performed outside of hospitals, LVNs should see strong opportunities in outpatient facilities and physicians' offices as well.
-In 2010, the median earnings of LVNs was $40,380 per year, with the top ten percent earning greater than $56,010 annually.
+In May 2013, the median earnings of LPNs and LVNs were $41,920 per year, with the top ten percent earning $58,020 or more annually.

-Related to Licensed Vocational Nurse (LVN): Occupational Outlook and Educational Requirements
+Related to Licensed Vocational Nurse: Occupational Outlook & Education Requirements

 - Recently Updated